Port of Buenos Aires: Two proposals

 President Julio Roca then commissioned studies for a new, much larger port in 1881.
 The Director of Riachuelo River Works, Luis Huergo, presented plans of his own design for a port of staggered docks.
 This plan, and a British design purchased by local businessman Eduardo Madero, were presented to Congress in June 1882.
 Obtaining financing from Baring Brothers, as well as the support of President Roca, Madero's plan received the endorsement of Senator Carlos Pellegrini (one of the Senate's most powerful figures), and it was approved by both houses in October 1882.

 Drawing from an initiative first raised by Act No. 1257 October 1822, Madero contracted British engineer Sir John Hawkshaw to design the new facility.
-Conceived as four contiguous impounded docks the works began in 1884.
+Conceived as four contiguous impounded docks with a floating entry basin at each end, the works began in 1884.
 The first dock was completed in 1888, and inaugurated on 28 January 1889, by the most prominent early supporter of the plan, Carlos Pellegrini (who was now Vice President of Argentina).

 The Panic of 1890 delayed these works, however, and they were completed only in 1897.
 The port, known as Puerto Madero, had by 1907 become insufficient to meet growing maritime traffic.
 Puerto Madero, and its complementary Catalinas docks, could handle a maximum of 30,000 tons of cereals daily (cereals were the leading export of Argentina, and the foreign exchange these shipments earned were key to the mercantile model of the time).
 They operated near or at capacity, however, and an expansion of the port was authorized in September 1907 by President José Figueroa Alcorta.

 Luis Huergo's dormant plans for staggered docks were approved in 1911, and work promptly began on the Puerto Nuevo (New Port).
 Located north of Catalinas Norte, this project was directed by Richard Souldby Oldham, Walker & Co., was delayed by the scarcity of material and financing brought about by World War I, and would ultimately require 15 years.
 This would add a breakwater, five more docks, and then a sixth, to the existing infrastructure, and when these additions were inaugurated in 1925, the Port of Buenos Aires was the largest in Latin America, and the southern hemisphere.